basebala/Language-Models-RLHF/_posts/2026-04-27-mislead-lm.md

       - name: QuALITY Task (with a task-specific reward model)
       - name: QuALITY Task (with a general reward model)
       - name: APPS Programming Task
+      - name: Our failed replication of results in the original paper (for 1 out of 1 setting we studied)
   - name: The full story including our (partial) empirical investigations
     subsections:
       - name: Background